 The LLP holds deposits with the provider of a guaranteed investment contract bank account ("GIC account") and a transaction bank account with the same provider.
-These financial statements are held in the LLP's name and meet the definition of cash and cash equivalents.
+These bank accounts are held in the LLP's name and meet the definition of cash and cash equivalents.
 All cash disclosed on the face of the balance sheet is restricted by a detailed priority of payments set out in the Programme Documentation.
 As the cash can be used only to meet certain specific liabilities and is not available to be used with discretion, it is viewed as restricted cash.
+The LLP is entitled to receive a variable rate of interest equal to SONIA less 11.5 basis points (2021: SONIA less 11.5 basis points).

-Significant accounting policies (continued)
+1. Significant accounting policies (continued)